 5 Night Western Caribbean (Ft.
-Lauderdale Roundtrip) Sail Date: May 02, 2009 Cabin Type: Inside Traveled As: Couple Reviewed: 8 years ago
+Lauderdale Roundtrip) Sail Date: May 02, 2009 Ship: Enchantment of the Seas Cabin Type: Inside Traveled As: Couple Reviewed: 8 years ago

 I thought the ship was in very good condition.
 There wasn't a great deal of wear or evidence of age if you weren't looking for it.
 The deck was clean, dining room was elegant and the theatres and casino were all well-kept.

 Most of the food was very good.
 At the buffets, depending on how close it was to a shift from breakfast to lunch or lunch to dinner the food varied in quality.
 It was always good and the options were always there, but certain things like the mashed potatoes or the coookies seemed stale on some days and delicious others.